EU explores chipmaker alliance as alternative to foreign-funded megafab - sources

 Officials say talks are ongoing and there are no final decisions.
 Breton and EU tech chief Margrethe Vestager will present the Commission’s updated industrial strategy, with the main focus on semiconductors, on May 5.

-“To be leaders not followers, EU industry requires urgent, ambitious action on digital technologies such as semiconductors, cloud, quantum, space connectivity & batteries,” the EU commissioner tweeted around 1330 GMT on Thursday following a meeting in Berlin with German Finance Minister Peter Altmaier.
+“To be leaders not followers, EU industry requires urgent, ambitious action on digital technologies such as semiconductors, cloud, quantum, space connectivity & batteries,” the EU commissioner tweeted on Thursday following a meeting in Berlin with German Economy Minister Peter Altmaier.

 Breton said at the meeting that 22 EU member states had agreed to support his initiative to support local production.

-STMicro and NXP declined to comment.
-Infineon didn’t immediately reply to a request seeking comment.

-A spokesman for ASML confirmed the company has participated in the Breton-led talks.
+A spokesman for ASML, the world’s leading producer of advanced chipmaking tools, confirmed the company has participated in the Breton-led talks.

 “We’re of course bringing the equipment manufacturers’ view to the table,” Sander Hofman said.

+GlobalFoundries, which runs Europe’s largest semiconductor foundry complex in Dresden, Germany, said: “We stand in close contact with team Breton, the EU Commission, the German government and other key public authorities across Europe.”

+STMicro STM.PA and NXP declined to comment.
+Infineon didn't respond to a request seeking comment.

-Reporting by Foo Yun Chee, Mathieu Rosemain and Michel RoseAdditional reporting by Ben Blanchard in Tapei, Douglas Busvine in Berlin and Toby Sterling in AmsterdamWriting by Mathieu RosemainEditing by Elaine Hardcastle and Sonya Hepinstall
+Reporting by Foo Yun Chee, Mathieu Rosemain and Michel RoseAdditional reporting by Ben Blanchard in Tapei, Douglas Busvine in Berlin and Toby Sterling in AmsterdamWriting by Mathieu RosemainEditing by Elaine Hardcastle, Sonya Hepinstall and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.